ahansenlab/MicroC_RCMC_analysis/README.md

 ```
 conda activate base
 ```
-Next, create the required environment:
+Next, create the required environment (conda can also be used here if mamba is not installed):
 ```
 mamba env create --name snakemake-env -c conda-forge -c bioconda python=3.12 snakemake=9.12
 ```